alex-courtis/way-displays/README.md

     desc:     'Unknown Monitor Maker ABC123 (DP-3 via HDMI)'
 ```

-It is recommended to use the description rather than the name, as the name may change over time and will definitely be different on different PCs.
+It is recommended to use the description rather than the name, as the name may change over time and will most likely be different on different PCs.

 The description does contain information about how it is connected, so strip that out.
 In the above example, you would use the description `Monitor Maker ABC123`.